Purity and separation for oriented matroids: The graphical case

 \affD{{\hat D}} \affE{{\hat E}}

 \begin{proof}[Proof of Proposition~\ref{prop:coherent}] We start by showing that if $G$ is not all-coherent then there is a non-coherent $G$-colocalization.
-Since a colocalization of a minor of $G$ can be extended to a $G$-colocalization (for example, by Theorem~\ref{thm:outerplanar}), it suffices to construct non-coherent $G$-colocalizations for the case when $T(G)$ is a Dynkin diagram of type either $\affD_n$, $n\geq 4$, or $\affE_6$, shown in Figure~\ref{fig:ADE}.\footnote{In fact, since $G$ is a triangulation, it suffices to consider the case $\affD_n$ for $n\geq 5$ because $T(G)$ can only have vertices of degree at most $3$.} The construction is similar to the one used in~\cite[Example~3.9]{GaPa}.
+Since a colocalization of a subgraph of $G$ can be extended to a $G$-colocalization (for example, by Theorem~\ref{thm:outerplanar}), it suffices to construct non-coherent $G$-colocalizations for the case when $T(G)$ is a Dynkin diagram of type either $\affD_n$, $n\geq 5$, or $\affE_6$, shown in Figure~\ref{fig:ADE}.\footnote{Since $G$ is a triangulation, we do not consider the affine Dynkin diagram $\affD_4$ since $T(G)$ can only have vertices of degree at most $3$.} The construction is similar to the one used in~\cite[Example~3.9]{GaPa}.

 Let $T(G)$ be either $\affD_n$ or $\affE_6$.
 To each vertex $v$ of $T(G)$ we will assign a real number $\l(v)$.
 For $\affE_6$, the values of $\l(v)$ are shown in Figure~\ref{fig:ADE} (thus $\l$ is obtained from Vinberg's \emph{additive function}~\cite{Vinberg} by changing signs of all vertices of the same color).
 For $\affD_n$, denote by $L$ the set of leaves of $\affD_n$ and by $U$ the set of all other vertices, so we have $|L|=4$ and $|U|=n-3$.
 We put $\l(v)=1$ for all $v\in L$ and for $v\in U$, we choose $\l(v)$ to be generic real numbers such that